alexdjulin/timecode-stamp/README.md

 Additionnaly you will need [ffmpeg](https://www.ffmpeg.org/download.html) installed and running on your PC.
 You should already, as it's an amazing tool!
 Tons of tutorials online to install it.

+The script is running in Python 2.7 and 3.8 environments.

 # Use
 Simply call the timecode_stamp function with following arguments:
 * video_dir (mandatory): Path to directory containing video files